RealistikDash/GDPyS/docs/intro.rst

 Introduction
 ============

+GDPyS is a Python based Geometry Dash server.
+It has many unique features including
+  • plugins
+  • custom magic sections
+  • custom awarded sections
+  • better Newgrounds API (coming soon)

-GDPyS is a Python based Geometry Dash server, it has many unique features including plugins and custom magic and awarded sections.
-What makes GDPyS better than other alternatives is because of the speed.
-GDPyS runs much faster than other alternatives and offers many configuration options like Cheatless AntiCheat and more.
+What makes GDPyS better than other alternatives is speed.
+GDPyS runs much faster than other alternatives and offers many configuration options like Cheatless AntiCheat and more, all available with plugins.